 When running your Facebook ad, choose one of your cheapest products to drive traffic to store.
-Once they make their first purchase they will naturally come back.
+Or use this method called Free Plus Shipping Model.

 Step 5: Start making money

-This can be with just a click and when a product is sold in your store, it automatically sends the customer details to your supplier.
-The supplier then ships the product to your customer address.
+This can be done with just a click and when a product is sold on your store, it automatically sends the customer details to your supplier.
+The only thing left for you to do is to pay the supplier.

 Want to Learn More?

 - The Cost of Starting a Dropshipping Business

 - How to start an online store in Nigeria – step by step tutorial guide

 - How to create a drop shipping website with WordPress

 - Why dropshipping with AliExpress shipping time shouldn’t affect your business